MARKET PULSE-US stocks to watch: Microsoft, Chesapeake, SMSC

 The cellphone maker agreed upon an exclusive deal with lens-maker Carl Zeiss to make high-end cameraphones, and said a new top-of-the-range model would be launched this month.

-Shares of the publisher of web content on personal finance fell a day after it posted quarterly results that were below Wall Street estimates.
-The stock was one of the top percentage losers on the New York Stock Exchange.
+Shares of the publisher of web content on personal finance fell a day after it posted quarterly results that were below Wall Street estimates, making the stock one of the top percentage losers on the New York Stock Exchange.

 The drugstore operator posted a sharp rise in sales as it continued to win over former patrons of Walgreen Co stores and raised its profit forecast.